buren/git-story/README.md

     gs dev <branch_name> <base_branch>
 this will create a new branch <branch_name> based of master or specified <base_branch>.
 If the branch exists on remote pull the latest changes.

-    gs commit <commit_message>
+    gs commit <commit_message> # alias: checkpoint
 comment and commit to the changes you've made.
-Aliased as ´´´checkpoint´´´.

     gs done <commit_message>
 comment and commit to the changes you've made and merge changes made on master.
 If no merge conflicts open the projects GitHub and make a pull request.
-Otherwise fix all merge conflicts and run ´´´gs done "Fixed merge conflicts"´´´ .
+Otherwise fix all merge conflicts and run `gs done "Fixed merge conflicts"` .
 Then open GitHub and make a pull request.

     gs update
 fetch and merge from remote.